 - 1) processed fat;

 - 2) casings;

 - semi-processed skins which have been submitted to the usual chemical and mechanical processes in use in the tanning industry;

 - 4) bristles, hooves and bones;

-- 5) embryos and semen.
+- 5) semen, embryos and oocytes.

 Measures to prevent and control infection with T. solium